Guide to Property Taxes in Hungary

 Rental Income

 Rental income is taxed at a flat rate of 15%.
-The taxable income can be computed by:
+The taxable income can be computed by either:

-• Or by deducting a 10% notional deduction from the gross income (10% expense ratio).
+• Deducting a 10% notional deduction from the gross income (10% expense ratio).

 Capital Gains

-Net capital gains realized by nonresident individuals on sale of real estate are taxed at a flat rate of 15%.
-Acquisition costs and related expenses, improvement costs, and cost of transferring the property can be deducted from the revenue to arrive at the net capital gains.
+Net capital gains realized by nonresident individuals on the sale of real estate are taxed at a flat rate of 15%.
+Deductible expenses include acquisition costs and related expenses, improvement costs, and costs of transferring the property.
 If the deductible expenses are not documented and if the acquisition costs are not substantiated, the 15% rate will be applied to 25% of the gross proceeds.

 Building Tax